Kate Luard

 Kate Evelyn Luard, (29 June 1872 – 16 August 1962), was a British nurse in the Second Boer War and First World War who was awarded the Royal Red Cross and Bar.
 She was the author of two books describing her experiences.

 Early life

-Luard was born in Aveley vicarage on 29 June 1872.
+Luard was born in Aveley vicarage in Essex on 29 June 1872.
 Her father was Bixby Garnham Luard, the vicar of Aveley between 1871 and 1895.
 Her mother was Clara Isabella Sandford Bramston.
 She had twelve brothers and sisters, three of whom were born after her.
-She subsequently moved to Birch, Essex after her father was appointed to that living.
+She subsequently moved to Birch, Essex, after her father was appointed to that living.

 She was educated at Croydon High School, where the headmistress, Dorinda Neligan, had served as a nurse at the Siege of Metz during the Franco Prussian War in 1870–71.
 Luard worked as a teacher and governess in order to pay for nursing training.
 She completed three months as a paying probationer from January to April 1896 at The London Hospital under Eva Luckes, and then worked at East London Hospital for Children and Dispensary for Women before training at King's College Hospital, London, between 1897 and 1900.